MelkorBalrog/FreeCTA/README.md

 **qualification** and **failureModes** attributes.
-Entering values for these fields shows them in a *Reliability* compartment for blocks or as additional lines beneath parts so FIT rates and qualification information remain visible in the architecture model.
+Entering values for these fields shows them in a *Reliability* compartment for blocks or as additional lines beneath parts so FIT rates and qualification information remain visible in the AutoML model.
 When editing a block or part you can now pick from drop-down lists containing all circuits or components from saved reliability analyses.
 Selecting an item automatically fills in its FIT rate, qualification certificate and any failure modes found in FMEA tables.

-### Architecture Diagrams and Safety Analyses
+### AutoML Diagrams and Safety Analyses

-Use case, activity, block and internal block diagrams can be created from the **Architecture** menu.
+Use case, activity, block and internal block diagrams can be created from the **AutoML** menu.
 Diagrams are stored inside the model and appear in the *Analyses* explorer tab so they can be reopened alongside FMEAs and other documents.
 Each object keeps its saved size and properties so layouts remain stable when returning to the project.